 - E-commerce and social media have made the shopper journey much more complex and challenging to track, and there are multiple touchpoints and devices that customers use.

 - In 2023, Google removed third-party cookies, making targeted advertising more difficult.

 - And lastly, the metaverse shopping experience is slowly becoming a reality with the rise and adoption of AR/VR.

-The shopper journey is different for every generation.
-Every customer.
-Every brand and every product.
-It changes all the time.
-So to stay ahead of the game and start to predict your customer’s needs and journey, you need to understand how they are purchasing products, how they are using social media, the metaverse for business, and everything in between.
+To stay ahead of the game and start to predict your customer’s needs and journey, you need to understand how they are purchasing products, how they are using social media, the metaverse for business, and everything in between.

 This means anticipating their needs and thinking through every potential obstacle that may prevent you from reaching them online.

 What is the Shopper Journey, and Why is it Important?